Did You Know The V&A Has The World’s First Museum Restaurant?

-With over 2.27 million objects, the Victoria and Albert Museum, South Kensington is recognised as a world leader in collections of applied and decorative arts and design, but did you know it also has the world’s first museum restaurant?
+With over 2.27 million objects, the Victoria and Albert Museum, South Kensington is recognised as a world leader in the collection of applied and decorative art and design, but did you know it also has the world’s first museum restaurant?

-The, then, South Kensington Museum had a very definite social hierarchy with its best menus attracting the cream of London’s society who typically lived only a horse drawn carriage away.
+The South Kensington Museum, as it was known, had a definite social hierarchy, with its best menus attracting the cream of London society, who typically lived only a horse-drawn carriage away.
 The first-class menu included steak pudding for a shilling and seasonal tarts for half a shilling.
-Those on the second-class menu enjoyed veal cutlets for 10 pence and poached egg and spinach for a shilling.
+On the second-class menu, you could tuck into veal cutlets for 10 pence and poached egg and spinach for a shilling.

-The third-class menu wasn’t even available in any of these lavish Refreshment Rooms but was laid out elsewhere in the building for the museum’s mechanics, workmen and working-class visitors.
-By the time it had been renamed the V&A after monarchs Victoria and Albert, the semblance of social inclusion was beginning to filter through to these ornate dining rooms.
+The third-class menu wasn’t available in any of these lavish Refreshment Rooms but laid out elsewhere in the building for the museum’s mechanics, workmen and working-class visitors.
+By the time the museum had been renamed after monarchs Victoria and Albert, some semblance of social inclusion was filtering through these ornate dining rooms.

 The Gamble Room (Centre Refreshment Room)

-It was originally named the very matter-of-fact Centre Refreshment Room but was later renamed in honour of its designer James Gamble.
-It’s obviously the centre option of the three rooms and also the largest, with a biblical inscription leaving you in no doubt of its function: “There is nothing better for a man than he should eat and drink and make his soul enjoy the good of his labour.” – Ecclesiastics.
+It was originally known as the Centre Refreshment Room but was renamed after its designer James Gamble.
+As the name implies, it’s the centrally-placed option of the three rooms and also the largest.
+A biblical inscription leaves you in no doubt of its gastronomical function: “There is nothing better for a man than he should eat and drink and make his soul enjoy the good of his labour.” – Ecclesiastics.

-With it’s huge spherical chandeliers, Victorian grandeur and eye-catching ornate dining features, it is without doubt the most dazzling of the three.
-In the late 1800s and early 1900s visitors compared it to the cafes of Paris.
-The columns and walls decorated in colourful majolica ceramic tiles are influenced by the tiling of the Renaissance.
-Stain glass windows, friezes, cherubs, elephants – even camels, you can pick them all out.
+With it’s huge spherical chandeliers, Victorian grandeur and eye-catching ornate dining features, it is, without doubt, the most dazzling of the three.
+In the late 1800s and early 1900s, visitors compared it to the cafes of Paris.
+The columns and walls decorated in colourful majolica ceramic tiles took their inspiration from Renaissance tiling.
+Stain glass windows, friezes, cherubs, elephants, camels, – you can pick them all out in the intricate design.

 The Morris Room (The Green Dining Room)

-Designer William Morris was at the vanguard of the Art Nouveaux movement which flourished in the last decades of the 1800s but when hired to design this room he was still a relatively unknown 31-year-old.
-The swirling decorative elements of this art style are noticeable, as are Gothic Revival features and you can add a touch of the Pre-Raphaelites in the mix, as painter Edward Burne-Jones was one of his friends and helped with the design.
-Burne-Jones opted for zodiac sign symbolism and stain glass figures.
+Designer William Morris led the Art Nouveaux movement of the last decades of the 1800s but was still a relatively unknown 31-year-old, when appointed to design this room.
+The swirling decorative elements of his art style are noticeable, as are distinctive Gothic Revivalist features, and you can add a touch of the Pre-Raphaelites in the mix, as painter Edward Burne-Jones was one of his pals and helped with the design.
+Burne-Jones’ work can be seen in the zodiac sign symbolism and stain glass figures.

-With such a painterly approach, it soon became a hangout for the art crowd with James Whistler and Edward Poynter regulars.
-However, it’s own designer William Morris preferred to eat in the Poynter Room.
+With such a painterly approach, it soon became a popular hangout for the art crowd, with James Whistler and Edward Poynter regular visitors.
+However, it’s own designer, William Morris, preferred to dine in the Poynter Room.

 The Poynter Room (Grill Room)

-The art and design circle during this period was very close knit, with Whistler and Poynter both students under classical painter Charles Geyre at the same time.
-When not painting masterpieces, Whistler would visit the V&A to admire the design work of his pals.
-Poynter’s sister married Edward Burne-Jones so the incestuous fortunes of those in high circles never more marked than in the dining rooms of the V&A.
+The artists and designers of this period were a close knit bunch, with Whistler and Poynter both students under classical painter Charles Geyre.
+When not painting masterpieces, Whistler would visit the V&A to admire the design work of his painterly pals.
+Poynter’s sister married Edward Burne-Jones so the cross-flowing fortunes of those in high circles never more marked than in the dining rooms of the V&A.

-Painter-designer Poynter was respected amongst Victorian painter-designers and the obvious choice for this British institution.
-Inevitably, the Grill Room was also renamed after him even as the visitor numbers increased drawn by the broiled chops and steaks which gave the room its first name.
-Is that why William Morris preferred this room?
-Or was it the glazed ceramics on the lower walls with classical figures in Dutch blue paint while the upper walls had paintings on sets of tiles in a saturated blue-grey palette depicting the months and the seasons.
+Painter-designer Poynter was well respected in the Victorian art world and his name fitted the vibe of this new highbrow eatery.
+The Grill Room, as it was then known, was renamed in his honour even as visitor numbers steadily increased, drawn by the broiled chops and steaks which gave the room its earlier name.
+Perhaps, that’s why William Morris preferred this room.
+Or was it the glazed ceramics on the lower walls depicting classical figures.
+The upper walls bore paintings on the tilework depicting the months and the seasons, painted in a saturated blue-grey palette.

 The V&A Leading The World